 The one lesson I cherish is I wish I had learnt how hard it is to get people who get things done.
 There is a scarcity of people who can implement ideas, majority of the people stop at lip service.
-I think realizing this earlier would have changed how I hire people, how I interact with people.
+I think realizing this earlier would have changed how I hire and interact with people.